nasa01-crypto/Notes-endpoints-backend/README.md

 CRUD - endpoints operation backend only using AWS Lambda, API Gateway, DynamoDB, and Middleware for authentication and authorization.

-In Insomnia or Postman, first post with sign up endpoint and then with login endpoint.
+In Insomnia or Postman, first post with sign up endpoint and then login with login endpoint.
 You will receive an authentication token for the user.
-Copy the token to the Auth section and choose Bearer Token as auth type before continuing with adding notes etc.
+Copy the token to the Auth section and choose Bearer Token as auth type to continue with the rest of the operations.

 POST SIGN UP